Burned body case defendant indicted (Sept. 11, 2011)

 Reed was the last of the four suspects arrested and was caught after a short chase by Marshals on May 17, 2011 in DeKalb County.

-Three other suspects were arrested in February and March 2011 - Antonio Lindsey, 40, of Lithonia, Deodrick Ricardo Rivers, 32, of Ellenwood, and Kelton Perez Franklin, 37, of Snellville.
+Three other suspects were arrested in February and March 2011 but have not been indicted.
+They are Antonio Lindsey, 40, of Lithonia, Deodrick Ricardo Rivers, 32, of Ellenwood, and Kelton Perez Franklin, 37, of Snellville.
 These suspects were released on bond in 2011 after the case was transferred from Rockdale County to DeKalb County after investigators discovered the shooting allegedly occurred in DeKalb.